 He arrived at Iowa Western after spending two seasons as an assistant coach at Hardin-Simmons University in Abilene, Texas.
 He helped the Cowgirls to a 58-10 overall record, 38-3 record in the American Southwest Conference, two conference titles, and two NCAA regional tournament appearances.
 At HSU his primary coaching responsibilities were with setters and defenders.
 He helped orchestrate an offense that led the conference in kills and assists both years he was on staff.
 Following the 2012 season HSU was named American Southwest Conference Coaching Staff of the Year.

-As an assistant coach at the collegiate level he has amassed a record of 102-15.
-This includes two school-record winning streaks, first with the 2012 HSU squad that won 25 consecutive matches, then again last season at Iowa Western with 33 straight victories.
-He has also never lost a home game in his career (29-0).
-He has coached eight All-Conference players, one conference MVP, five All-Region players, and three All-Americans.
+As an assistant coach at the collegiate level he has amassed a record of 147-17.
+This includes two school-record winning streaks, first with a 2012 HSU squad that won 25 consecutive matches, then again in 2013 at Iowa Western with 33 straight victories.
+He has also never lost a home game in his career (42-0).
+He has coached eight All-Conference players, one Conference MVP, seven All-Region players, and three All-Americans.

 A majority of his work lies in the statistical and analytical realm.
 Known as someone who enjoys working with numbers, he has written two papers on volleyball statistics.
 His 37 page Master's thesis was entitled, "Discovering Success in Volleyball: An Integral Match Analysis of the Relationship between Statistics and Team Rankings" which compared general statistics to team records in order to determine the most significant numbers for predicting the outcome of a win/loss record.
-His most recent work was completed in December 2013, in which he proposed a new statistic to measure the attacking efficiency of a hitter.
+His most recent work was completed in December 2013, in which he proposed alternative ways to measure the attacking efficiency of a hitter.